Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals: Introduction

+where $r$ is the number of non-trivial transitive orbits under the action of $\Gamma$ on $\Omega$, and $k_1,k_2,\ldots, k_r$ are the sizes of these non-trivial orbits. \end{theorem}

-In the case of $\Gamma=\mathfrak S_n$, we can further compare the higher homotopy groups $\pi_i(\sp{n}X)$ for $i>1$, to the corresponding homology groups, and these coincide provided $0<i<r+2n-2$, where $r\geq 1$ is the connectivity of $X$ and $n>1$ (see Theorem \ref{stable}, which provides a novel proof of a similar statement in \cite{dp}).
-We show that such bounds are sharp by working out the second homotopy group $\pi_2(\sp{2}C)$ for $C$ a closed Riemann surface.
+In the case $\Gamma=\mathfrak S_n$, we can further compare the higher homotopy groups $\pi_i(\sp{n}X)$ to the corresponding homology groups, and these coincide provided $0\leq i\leq r+2n-1$, where $r\geq 1$ is the connectivity of $X$ and $n>1$ (Theorem \ref{stable}).
+This recovers an original result of Dold and Puppe \cite{dp}.

-We introduce next our main players.
+The second part of this paper deals with the fat diagonal subspaces and their complements.
 For a given positive integer $d$, define $B_d(X,n)$ to be the subspace of $\sp{n}X$ of all unordered tuples $[x_1,\ldots, x_n]$, or \textit{configurations}, such that at least $d$ entries are equal.
 These are the spaces we refer to as ``fat diagonals".
 We have a decreasing filtration

 which interpolates between the symmetric product and the thin diagonal.
 For example $B_2(X,n)$ is the standard fat diagonal in $\sp{n}X$ consisting of configurations with at least two points coinciding.
-In \S\ref{configs} we characterize $B_d(-,n)$ as homotopy functors with certain properties, and then give precise conditions for $B_d(X,n)$ to be a manifold if $X$ is (Proposition \ref{manifold}).
+In \S\ref{configs} we characterize $B_d(-,n)$ as homotopy functors with certain properties, and then give precise conditions for $B_d(X,n)$ to be a manifold if $X$ is (Theorem \ref{manifold}).

-As in the case of permutation products, it turns out that the fundamental group abelianizes ``whenever it can".
+As in the case of permutation products, it turns out that the fundamental group of fat diagonals abelianizes ``whenever it can".
 The following is proved in \S\ref{fundgroupbd} using an adaptation of Smith's argument.

 \bth Let $X$ be a based connected topological space.
 Then $\pi_1(B_d(X,n))\cong H_1(X;\bbz )$ provided that $1\leq d\leq {n\over 2}$. \end{theorem}